Jkim55/third-quarter-project-proposals/README.md

 ## What technologies do you plan to use?
 Swift
-Angular
-Bootstrap/Materialize
-Xcode
+Javascript
+Websockets
 Illustrator
 Atom
+Xcode
 Pivotal Tracker
-Objective C

 ## Feature list
-Ability to host games, join games, and play games Also, ability to track game scores
+Ability to join games and play games
+Ability to track game scores
 Stretch: Ability to share a funny win cards on a social media platform, prob.
 Facebook.